hurbcom/challenge-charlie/README.md

 It's using nginx to serve the react.
 Depending on the infrastructure another docker file model could be made.
 1. `docker build . -t challenge-charlie`
 1. `docker run -p 8080:80 challenge-charlie`

+## Disclaimer

+Please note that this project includes storing environment variables in Git, which is not considered a best practice.
+Saving environment variables in version control systems can pose security risks, as sensitive information such as API keys and passwords may be exposed to unauthorized users.

+However, for the purposes of making it easier to run this project, the decision was made to include the environment variables in Git.